A Fazenda 4: Cast

-There are fourteen celebrities new to Farm.
-As part of the twist for this edition, three former contestants re-entered the Farm for another chance to win the grand prize, which remains R$2,000,000 without tax allowances.
+There are new sixteen celebrities to Farm.
+As part of the twist for this edition, three former contestants re-entered the Farm for another chance to win the grand prize, which remains R$ 2 million without tax allowances. with a brand new car offered to the runner-up.
 Duda Yankovich was ejected on day 23 and was replaced two days later by Dani Bolina, who entered on day 25.

 Broadcasts

 The main television coverage of A Fazenda 4 is screened in daily highlight programs that transmit Mondays to Fridays at 11:15pm (UTC−3), Saturdays at 10:15pm (UTC−3) and Sundays at 08:00pm (first four weeks) and at 11:15pm (for the remainder of the season) (UTC−3), with Sundays, Tuesdays and Thursdays shows being broadcast live on Rede Record.

 The episodes summarize the events of the previous day in the Farm.
 It is the first season to be filmed and broadcast in high-definition.

 Contestants

 Biographical information according to Record official series site, plus footnoted additions.